Robust protocols for securely expanding randomness and distributing keys using untrusted quantum devices: Untrusted-device Quantum Key Distribution

-\begin{proof} Since $G$ is strongly self-testing, there is a unique quantum strategy which achieves the optimal winning probability $\mathbf{w}_G$.
+\begin{proof} Since $G$ is strongly self-testing, there is a unique quantum strategy which achieves the optimal winning probability $\mathbf{w}_G$ (see section~\ref{gamessec}).
 Let $x_0$ be an input string (which occurs with nonzero probability in $G$) such that, if the optimal strategy is applied on input $x_0$, the winning probability is at least $\mathbf{w}_G$.

-If a given quantum strategy for $G$ achieves a score of $(1 - \theta ) \mathbf{w}_G$, then by the strong self-testing property its probability distribution is $C_1 \sqrt{\theta} $-close to that of the optimal strategy, for some constant $C_1$.
+If a given quantum strategy for $G$ achieves a score of $(1 - \theta ) \mathbf{w}_G$, then by the strong self-testing property its output distribution on input $x_0$ is $C_1 \sqrt{\theta} $-close to that of the optimal strategy, for some constant $C_1$.
 The result follows. \end{proof}

 Consequently all strong self-tests are $O(\sqrt{\theta})$-self-testing in probability.